allista/hangar/README.md

 5. After that, **if** you have installed the **Deprecated Parts Addon**, uninstall it.

 ***

+###Delete the old version of the mod before installing the new one.
+_You may keep the config.xml to save positions of GUI windows._

+***

 ###[ChangeLog](https://github.com/allista/hangar/blob/development/ChangeLog.md) - **read it carefully every time before installing a new version!**###

 ###Known Issues###